 8 Things You Should Never Do During a Power Outage

-The weather systems H-Town has been getting the last couple weeks have left us, at one time, over 7,400 power outages!
-We want to make sure you are prepared and know what to never do when you find yourself without power.
+We want to make sure that you are fully prepared and know EXACTLY what you should never do when you actually find yourself without power.

 Check out the 8 things you should never do when your family experiences one of these outages.